Wazzabeee/Wazzabeee.github.io/pages/about.md

 More personally, this site is both a portfolio and a personal site where I can share my pictures, my travels or articles on some AI and Data Science topics I like (coming soon).
 Traveling is an integral part of my personal life and my school curriculum, I spent 1 year in Slovenia with an internship and an exchange and now 1 year in Canada.
 And outside of that I have traveled to many countries: :fr: :slovenia: :canada: :it: :morocco: :hungary: :vietnam: :us: :reunion: :peru: :cambodia: :croatia: :gb: :es: :de: :czech_republic: :switzerland: :kr:

-To conclude on my person, I go by the latin adage : "<em>Mens sana in corpore sano</em> ".
+To conclude on my person, I live by the latin adage : "<em>Mens sana in corpore sano</em> ".
 I run 🏃🏻, read 📔, lift weights 🏋🏻 and sometime yes, I sit in front of my computer 👨🏻‍💻.
 These activities help me keep clear ideas for my projects and my life !
 Feel free to browse through the site, I have shared photos and projects from my journey.

 <div class="row">